salpharre/Employee-Tracker/README.md

 and

-Use schema.sql to create database in MySQL,
+Use schema.sql to create database in MySQL Workbench,

 and

-Change any of below information to match your own localhost
+Change any of below information to match your own localhost:

 `
 const connection = mysql.createConnection({